-I first went to Algarve, in southern Portugal, in 2008.
+I first went to southern Portugal, in 2008.
 My mother was living there at the time and so I spent one month enjoying the European summer and some of the best beaches in Algarve.
-Since then, I have tried to go to Portugal at least every other year!
+Since then, I have been trying to go to the Algarve at least every other year!

-Every time I go there, I have a lot of fun with friends and family and new adventures.
-My last visit was in 2018 and the Algarvian coast still surprised and amazed me with its impressive and breathtaking beaches.
+My last visit was in 2021 and the Algarvian coast still surprised and amazed me with its impressive and breathtaking scenery.

-So I decided to make this list with the seven most beautiful beaches in Algarve, so the next time you plan a trip to Portugal, you should make sure to visit some of them.
+Below you’ll find a list of the top ten most beautiful beaches in the Algarve, so the next time you plan a trip to Portugal, you should make sure to visit some of them.

 I’ve been to the Algarve many times but even I was completely in awe the first time I saw Ponta da Piedade.
 OMG!